Rasagnya-Choppa/BenchOddyssey_TDL/README.md

 - Utilize XGBoost regression to determine most important features

 ## Limitations

-Overtime predictions have to be run again as its not based of real time.
+Predictions need to be periodically re-evaluated as the analysis isn't based on real-time data.

 ## Conclusion and Future Work
-Market Analysis:
+- Market Analysis:
 Analyze trends in video popularity, viewership, and engagement to understand audience preferences and behavior in the Indian market.

-Thumbnail Analysis:
+- Thumbnail Analysis:
 Identify the influence of a thumbnail of a video and how it performs using CNN’s and other Deep learning techniques.

-Sentiment Analysis:
+- Sentiment Analysis:
 Utilize comments data to gauge audience sentiment towards specific topics or creators, aiding in reputation management and content optimization strategies.